Story and video by Aaron Weintraub

 Mackenzie Moran was the head photo editor for the “Resistance Issue.”
 One of the challenges Moran had as editor was deciding which stories and content would make it into the issue, as she developed close relationships with each subject.

 “I’ve learned part of what makes our jobs unique is we hold the power to decide what information our audience knows,” she said.
 “I hope to carry that focus into my career as I move forward, so that I do right by the subjects whose stories I tell, human or nonhuman.”

 The Resistance Issue’s relevance to their lives was not lost on the students who worked on it.
-And though new students will join OR Magazine’s team for the 2017-18 school year, the conflicts covered in the “Resistance Issue” aren’t going away, and neither is the publication’s commitment to reporting on important issues affecting the state of Oregon.
+And though new students will join OR Magazine’s team for the 2017-18 school year, private primary schools in perth conflicts covered in the “Resistance Issue” aren’t going away, and neither is the publication’s commitment to reporting on important issues affecting the state of Oregon.

 Aaron Weintraub, BA ’17, recently graduated from the SOJC with a bachelor’s in journalism and a minor in Arabic, both of which he hopes to use as a foreign correspondent in the Middle East.
 This was his first year working as a digital media intern for the SOJC’s Communications Office.
 In the past, he studied Arabic and Islamic studies in Keble College at Oxford University and at the Qasid Institute in Amman, Jordan, where he worked as an independent feature writer during the summer of 2016.
 He has also served as a writer and photographer for the UO’s environmental publication, Envision Magazine.
 You can find Weintraub’s collection of photography, much of which he took while traveling, at aaronweintraubphotos.wordpress.com.
 When he’s not writing or shooting photos, he enjoys climbing, biking and other activities that occasionally injure him.